Sentry.io

 If you have a feeling that something is wrong, you either get 403 responses from Sentry (or your tunnel URL), or you trigger an error but it won't show up, I recommend starting with the following steps:

-- if you are using the sentry domain whitelist feature, meaning you don't just have an asterisk (
+- if you are using the sentry domain allowlist feature, meaning you don't just have an asterisk (

 *

-) set as default value, then you might want to have a look at the Allowed domains filter chapter and make sure the domain making the request is on the whitelist, maybe you are using a regex and the submain you are on is not covered by the regex - If you are on localhost, then maybe localhost request are blocked, in this case have a look at the Disable the "reports from localhost" filter chapter, and make sure that localhost is set to enabled
+) set as default value, then you might want to have a look at the Allowed domains filter chapter and make sure the domain making the request is in the allowlist, maybe you are using a regex and the subdomain you are on is not covered by the regex - If you are on localhost, then maybe localhost request are blocked, in this case have a look at the Disable the "reports from localhost" filter chapter, and make sure that localhost is set to enabled

-- Have a look at your inbound filters, mayby one of those is excluding the Issues
+- Have a look at your inbound filters, maybe one of those is excluding the Issues

 - Make sure the DSN you are using is correct, make sure the DSN (Sentry client key) that your project is using is correct, eventually it is wrong key from another project, or someone has disabled or even deleted a key that is still in use